 Which Size is Right for You?

-Whether you sleep alone or with a partner, it’s important that you choose the right size mattress to give you as much room as possible.
+Whether you sleep alone or with a partner, it is important to choose the best mattress for your sleeping needs.

 What should you take into consideration when buying your new mattress set?

 - The mattress should be longer than the tallest person who will be sleeping on it and wide enough so that the person has enough space to lie in their natural resting position without reaching beyond the edge of the mattress, or in the case of couples, having their elbows or knees touching.
-For couples, we recommend a queen, king or California king.
+For couples, we recommend a queen, king or California king (see the difference between a king and a California kind size here).

 - The closer you get to your partner, the greater the chance for motion transfer as well as heat transfer which can disturb your restful sleep.
 Larger sleep surfaces reduce these factors.